zhoulele12/CosmoQuest/git.md

 ## Merging
 - `git merge [branch_name]` merges a branch into your current branch.
 - `git diff [source_branch] [target_branch]` Note that all comparisons and merging take place between `HEAD` (commited changes)
+- `fast-forward` happens when one branch is directly ahead of another.
+E.g. branch `master` is on commit3 and branch `hotfix` is on commit 4.
+To merge `hotfix` into `master`, we can just move the `HEAD` pointer of `master` forward.

+Conflict 1